MaximeCorp/naoto-exchange/README.md

 ## 1.2 Threads
 - Socket Gateways Receivers: The threads in the socket gateway that will listen to updates from market engine and user details provider.
-- Socket Gateways Writer: The thread that receives from receivers with SPSC lock-free queues (see bellow), it is the only producer of the client states array.
+- Socket Gateways Writer: The thread that receives from listeners with SPSC lock-free queues (see bellow), it is the only producer of the client states array.
+- Socket Gateway Listeners: Threads dedicated to receiving and processing updates.
+They push the updates to the central writer (from above).
+If listening to UDP, they're responsible for keeping track of sequence IDs and requesting missed packets to the message recovery service (see bellow, not written yet).

 ## 1.3 Data Structures
 - Client States Array (Socket Gateway): It is a fixed size SoA (see bellow), if a client connection has a socket with fd = 5, then we can access user details at index 5.
 This allows to make the hot path much faster.
 It is worth noting that individual double-buffering (see bellow) is used to reduce slow downs due to concurrent writting/reading, it is individual to reduce impact of a swap on cache misses.